code-312/Air-Quality/README.md

 ## Getting Started
+1. Clone the repository.
+1. Set up a local environment using the requirements.txt file.<br />
+    `pip install -r requirements.txt`
 1. Obtain an EPA AirNow API key [here](https://docs.airnowapi.org/account/request/) and a PurpleAir API key by emailing contact@purpleair.com
 1. Create a file called `.env` in the root directory.
 This file is ignored via the `.gitignore` file to avoid committing secrets.
 1. Open `.env` in a text editor and add the following as the contents, replacing the second part with your personal API key: